 With modern kettles available, why choose a tetsubin?
 Here are a few of the reasons

-- It can be used over an open flame and other heat sources.
+- You can use a tetsubin over an open flame and other heat sources.

-- Enhances the tea experience: A Japanese tetsubin mineralizes and softens the water.
+- A Japanese tetsubin mineralizes and softens the water.

-- Long-lasting: Sure, a cast-iron kettle can rust.
-However, they can be restored to almost-new with some elbow grease and know-how.
+- Sure, a cast-iron kettle can rust.
+However, you can restore rusty kettles to almost new with some elbow grease and know-how.

-- Has health benefits: When you use a cast iron tea kettle to boil water, you get the added benefits of iron supplementation.
+- When you use a cast iron tea kettle to boil water, you get the added benefits of iron supplementation.

 So, why a cast iron teapot?
 Here are some reasons: